Neozxc/Todly/README.md

 # Todly
 Learning and exploring React Native with pck like expo.
+I used Android Studios to setup android emulator.

 # 19 Feb 2022, 10:43.
 Simple design was made also added a component task for later use to pass our tasks and manage state